sovrin-foundation/connector-app/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug fix
 - [ ] Feature/Change request
-- [ ] Refactoring

 ## Link for jira ticket
 [CO-](http://evernym.atlassian.net/browse/CO-)

-### Is this PR to move code to stage

-- [ ] I have checked that default url in config store is pointing to DEMO
-- [ ] I have checked that api resources are using base urls from config and are not hard coded

-### Is this PR to move code to stable

-- [ ] I have checked that default url in config store is pointing to PRODUCTION
-- [ ] I have checked that api resources are using base urls from config and are not hard coded

 ## In case of Bug